 Natalie Hamilton is a writer, translator and lecturer in Translation Technology.
 She turned her focus to Japanese study while living and working in Japan’s rural Oita Prefecture on the JET Programme.
 She was awarded a Master of Japanese Translation in 2014, which included a linguistics dissertation entitled Cracking the ON Yomi Code.
-Her new kanji textbook The Kanji Code is available from a number of online retailers including Amazon.
+Her new kanji textbook The Kanji Code is an Amazon #1 Best Seller.

 I’ve been asked a few times why I used romaji to write kanji ON readings in The Kanji Code, rather than hiragana or katakana (referred to collectively as kana).

 As a teacher and self-learner, I find it’s usually better to focus on one skill at a time.
 If not, you run the risk of overwhelming the learner with too much information.
 And that can lead to cognitive overload, which is just a fancy way of saying your brain shuts down.

 Learning kanji is a multi-step process.
 You need to learn the strokes and shapes, then associate them first with a meaning, and second with one or more sounds.
 I think it can be a good idea to separate the learning of the meaning and the sounds.